 1. What is it?

-Next, we define some necessary concepts:
+Below, we define some necessary concepts:

-You will find related information in the Glossary of terms .
+You will find related information in the Glossary of Terms .

 2. What are the requirements to access it?